 Although County Court judgments (CCJs) do not rule out the ability to get a mortgage, they have to be considered within the context of the application as a whole.
 A person who has been unable or unwilling to meet obligations in the past may be regarded as less reliable in the future.

-Insolvency occurs when a person has liabilities exceed his assets; or cannot meet his financial obligations when they fall due; Insolvency arises when an order is made under the Insolvency Act 1986.
+Insolvency occurs when a person has liabilities that exceed their assets; or cannot meet its financial obligations as they fall due; Insolvency arises when an order is made under the Insolvency Act 1986.

-Under the Enterprise Act of 2002, once made, a bankruptcy order remains in force for 12 months in most circumstances.
-The bankrupt is made responsible to an insolvency practitioner whose primary duty is to ensure that the creditors get as much money back as
+Under the Companies Act 2002, once issued, a bankruptcy decision remains in effect for 12 months in most cases.
+The bankrupt is made accountable to an insolvency practitioner whose main task is to ensure that creditors recover as much money as

-possible during the period that the order is in force.
-A bankrupt cannot borrow (except very nominal amounts) in his own right.
+possible during the period when the order is in effect.
+A bankrupt cannot borrow (except for very small amounts) on his own.

-Bankruptcy will normally be declared on the mortgage application form it is a criminal offence not to do so.
-If undeclared, it will usually be revealed by credit searches, and the bankrupt is legally prevented from executing a mortgage deed.
+Bankruptcy will normally be declared on the mortgage application form.
+Failure to do so is a criminal offense.
+If it is not declared, it will usually be revealed by credit searches, and the bankrupt is legally prevented from performing a mortgage deed.

 An IVA is an alternative to bankruptcy.
-The debtor makes an arrangement with creditors to reschedule outstanding debts over a specified period.
+The debtor enters into an agreement with the creditors to reschedule the unpaid debts over a specified period.
 Creditors representing at least 75% of the debt must agree.

 Article Source: http://EzineArticles.com/1032479